 Oftentimes when potential clients call Curcio Law the first question they ask is, “How much will your services cost me?”
 When someone has just been in an accident, they’re vulnerable, hurt, and uncertain about the future, and the last thing they should have to worry about is how much their lawyer is going to cost.
-In lieu of last Saturday being “Small Business Saturday,” I wanted to explain and outline the benefits of contingency fees.
+In this blog, I want to explain and outline the benefits of contingency fees.

 A contingency is defined as a provision for a future event or circumstance that is possible but cannot be predicted with certainty.
 A good example of a common contingency is a nest egg, which is money set aside to be used in the future, either to buy a house or cover any unforeseen costs in case of an emergency.
 A contingency fee in regards to a legal setting is a fee taken only if the desired result, or settlement, is reached.
 So if you were to settle a claim for $100,000 and the contingency fee was 33% of that settlement, your attorney would earn $33,000, leaving you with $67,000.

 Hold the phone, I can see you saying, that’s a lot of money!
 While it is a good chunk of the settlement let’s discuss how contingency aids the client.